New figures reveal the proportion of people hospitalised due to excessive cannabis use has reached a 10-year peak.

 “And not only is it dangerous in its own right, as these statistics prove, but it’s a gateway drug to even more harmful substances.”

 Ross asserts that Scotland faces a ‘massive fight’ in order to remove illegal drugs from it’s streets, and legalising cannabis would send out ‘mixed messages.’

 Ross added: “Now is not the time to give in and wave the white flag.

 “We need to crack down on those circulating drugs of all kinds on our streets, and reinforce the message about just how damaging taking these substances can be.”

 On the other side of the argument is the Scottish Liberal Democrats.
 Alex Cole-Hamilton, a spokesman for the party said: “It is concerning to see these figures rise, however the Conservatives’ solution is completely wrong and regressive.

 “If anything these figures show that the Lib Dems have been right in calling for this dark market to be brought out of the shadows.

 “If the Tories had their way then they would drive the market further underground, exposing people to more dangerous drugs and endangering more lives, leading to more hospitalisations.

 “The answer is to educate and regulate not to punish as the Tories want to do.”

-Cassiobury Court offers a comprehensive cannabis rehab centre in Watford, Hertfordshire.
+Cassiobury Court offers a comprehensive cannabis detox and rehab centre in Watford, Hertfordshire.
 For more information, contact us today on 01923 369 161.